 Battle of Coral Sea

-To the northward, eleven troop-laden transports - escorted by destroyers and covered by the light carrier Shoho, four heavy cruisers, and a destroyer - steamed toward Port Moresby.
+To the northward, eleven troop transports escorted by destroyers and covered by Shoho, four heavy cruisers, and a destroyer steamed toward Port Moresby.
 In addition, another Japanese task force - formed around Shōkaku and Zuikaku, and screened by two heavy cruisers and six destroyers provided additional air cover.

 On the morning of May 6, 1942 Fletcher gathered all Allied forces under his tactical command as TF 17.
 At daybreak on the 7th, he dispatched Crace, with the cruisers and destroyers under his command, toward the Louisiade archipelago to intercept any enemy attempt to move toward Port Moresby.

 While Fletcher moved north with his two carriers and their screens in search of the enemy, Japanese search planes located USS Neosho (AO-23) and USS Sims (DD-409) and misidentified the oiler as a carrier.
 They were attacked by two waves of Japanese planes: high level bombers then D3A Val dive bombers.
 Sims, her anti-aircraft battery crippled by gun failures, took three direct hits and sank quickly with a heavy loss of life.
-Neosho was more fortunate in that, even after seven direct hits and eight near-misses, she remained afloat until, on the 11th, her survivors were picked up by Henley (DD-391) and her hulk sunk by the rescuing destroyer.
+USS Neosho (AO-23) was more fortunate in that, even after seven direct hits and eight near misses, she remained afloat until May 11, 1942 when her survivors were rescued up by USS Henley (DD-391) then scuttled by the destroyer.

 In their tribulation, Neosho and Sims had performed a valuable service, drawing off the planes that might otherwise have hit Fletcher's carriers.
 Meanwhile, Yorktown and Lexington's planes found Shoho and punished that Japanese light carrier unmercifully, sending her to the bottom.
 One of Lexington's pilots reported this victory with the radio message: "Scratch one flattop".